College of the Immaculate Conception (Cabanatuan)

 College of the Immaculate Conception (CIC; colloquially, "C.I.") is a private Diocesan Catholic school in Sumacab Este, Cabanatuan, Nueva Ecija.
-It is considered the first Catholic College in Nueva Ecija.
+It is considered the first Roman Catholic College in Nueva Ecija.

 CIC is the first school in the Nueva Ecija with the grade school at Level III Accreditation and the high school and college at Level II Accreditation from the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) for its Arts & Sciences, Business Administration, Grade School and High School programs.